Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

 \subsubsection{Dependent variables}

-We measure \textit{utility} as the number of tasks the agent successfully completes at the first try, using the original benchmark metrics: Pass\textasciicircum1 for $\tau^2$-Bench and CAR-bench, as well as Success Rate (SR) for MedAgentBench.
-We do not measure utility on the adversarial dataset, where successful task completion is not expected.
+We measure \textit{utility} as the first-try task success rate, using each benchmark's original metric: Pass\textasciicircum{}1 for $\tau^2$-Bench and CAR-bench, and Success Rate (SR) for MedAgentBench.
+We do not measure utility on the adversarial dataset, as task completion is not expected.

-For \textit{safety and security}, only CAR-bench among all three benchmarks provides measurement on safety or security policy violation.
-The metric $r_{policy}$ evaluates whether each task follows the policy all the time, partially relying on an LLM judge.
-To evaluate safety and security in a non-probabilistic way, we focus our \textit{safety and security evaluation} purely on symbolically enforceable requirements, as these are the only requirements that can be validated accurately and the only ones addressed in this work.
-By construction, our symbolic guardrails prevent violations of these requirements by rejecting noncompliant tool calls.
-We therefore measure how often such violations occur in the raw and baseline conditions, where these guardrails are absent.
+For \textit{security and safety}, only CAR-bench measures policy violations among the three: its $r_{policy}$ metric evaluates whether each task follows the policy throughout, relying in part on a probabilistic LLM judge.
+To evaluate \textit{security and safety} non-probabilistically, we restrict evaluation to symbolically enforceable requirements, the only ones that can be validated accurately and are addressed in this work.
+By construction, our symbolic guardrails prevent violations by rejecting all noncompliant tool calls; we therefore measure policy violations only under \textit{raw} and \textit{baseline}, where guardrails are absent.

-To detect requirement violations, we also add the guardrail checks to the raw and baseline implementations, but only to record violations rather than reject invalid executions.
-We measure how many tasks in each benchmark trigger at least one policy violation.
+To detect requirement violations, we also apply the symbolic guardrails in the \textit{raw} and \textit{baseline} conditions, but only to \textit{record} triggers rather than \textit{reject} tool calls.
+We then count the tasks that trigger at least one violation in each benchmark.